notiz-dev/notiz/content/blog/media-observable.md

 ## Introduction
 ### Media Queries in CSS

-[Media Queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) are an essential tools when building responsive layouts on the web.
+[Media Queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) are essential tools when building responsive layouts on the web.
 They are commonly used to hide / show / alter parts of the UI depending on the viewport dimensions or to switch between themes based on user preferences (e.g. Darkmode 🌙).

 In CSS Media Queries are used like so.